Are you suffering from gas pain, discomfort or other side effects of hysterectomy?

 - Knee rolling exercise lying on your back and moving your knees together to one side of your body and then the other (avoid rolling too far to avoid straining your wound)

-- Consume warm drinks including peppermint tea.
+- Consume warm drinks including peppermint tea

-- Decrease your intake of wind producing foods – these are the cruciferous or green vegetables such as cabbage and beans, in addition to other foods you know that can give you wind.
+- Decrease your intake of wind producing foods – these include the cruciferous or green vegetables such as cabbage and beans, in addition to other foods you know that can give you wind.
 Dried fruits and prunes can cause gas in some women.

-Decreased Strength and Fitness
+Side Effect 3: Decreased Strength and Fitness

 It is almost inevitable that you will lose some strength and fitness during your recovery period.
 Regular appropriate walking exercise that is gradually progressed during your recovery will also help you to maintain some fitness and physical strength.